 Software Package Data Exchange or SPDX is “an open standard for communicating software bill of materials information, including provenance, license, security, and other related information.
 SPDX reduces redundant work by providing common formats for organizations and communities to share important data, thereby streamlining and improving compliance, security, and dependability.” (source)

-SPDX is a Linux Foundation project and features:
+SPDX is a Linux Foundation project.
+Its main attributes are:

-Compliance – Robust intellectual property and license focus management.
-SPDX has its roots in license compliance and this is its strongest area.
+• Compliance – This involves robust intellectual property and license focus management.
+SPDX has its roots in license compliance, and this is its strongest area.

-Comprehensive – Provides a high amount of depth and analysis, including file-level details for license information.
+• Comprehensive – SPDX provides a high amount of depth and analysis, including file-level details for license information.

-Already familiar – Part of multiple industries, including some healthcare and automotive sectors for license compliance.
+• Already familiar – SPDX is part of multiple industries, including some healthcare and automotive sectors for license compliance.

-Open source – released under a Creative Commons Public License.
+• Open source – It is released under a Creative Commons Public License.

-Supports comments and code snippets – details about decisions, reviewer notes, and more (also coming soon in CycloneDX).
+• Supports comments and code snippets – It contains details about decisions, reviewer notes, and more (also coming soon in CycloneDX).

 More on SPDX from the Linux Foundation.